foundations-fall-2016/session4/contact-sheet/README.md

 }
 ```

-We want all images to be centered vertically and horizontally within a160 x 160px square (ref the slide images).
+We want all images to be centered vertically and horizontally within a 160 x 160px square (refer to the slide images).

 We do this by adding 16px to the top and bottom of .ls images and to the left and right of .pt images.
 (16 x 2 =36) (96 + 36 = 128)